ballerina-attic/module-twitter/README.md

 ### Working with Twitter Connector actions

-All the actions return valid response or TwitterError.
+All the actions return valid response or error.
 If the action is a success, then the requested resource will be returned.
-Else TwitterError object will be returned.
+Else error object will be returned.

 In order for you to use the Twitter Connector, first you need to create a Twitter Client endpoint.